faheem556/aws-blue-green-tomcat/README.md

 terraform plan -var "traffic_distribution=split" -out tfplan terraform apply tfplan

+# Validate that 50% traffic is going to the new app

+terraform plan -var "traffic_distribution=green" -out tfplan terraform apply tfplan

 # Validate that 100% traffic is going to the new app
-terraform plan -var "traffic_distribution=green" -out tfplan terraform apply tfplan
 ```

 3. Flip the blue/green variable values in the next upgrade cycle